↓

 July 21 2019

 My son’s grandparents have a cottage up in the Kawarthas, and it is relatively dark skies.
 From the dock area, you have a pretty good view of the sky to the South and West, whereas North and East are blocked by trees.
-We took our son up for a week, and just took his scope rather than his and mine (mostly due to space limitations in the car).… Read the rest
+We took our son up for a week, and just took his scope rather than his and mine (mostly due to space limitations in the car).
+He didn’t want to keep the scope to try on his own through the week, so we were leaving him but bringing the scope back with us.
+Which meant only one night to try viewing, July 6th.

 Picture of a telescope, stars, moon, and a log book to represent astronomy